oslabs-beta/armor-e-react/armor-e-react-docs.md

 The functionality of each Armor-E React component is enabled and configured by passing an object prop, options, to that component.
 The components are rendered with a default set of input fields and buttons, which can be added and removed by configuring the corresponding properties in options.

 ## Login and signup options
-Login and signup components can be configured to handle input validation, post requests, [@TODO: password breach protection, email verification, phone number verification, and ].
+Login and signup components can be configured to handle input validation, post requests, [@TODO: password breach protection, email verification, phone number verification, and validation preview].
 Each renderable input field can be enabled or disabled by setting the corresponding property to a boolean value.
 Assigning a field name to true renders the component without any additional functionality.
 Fields are required by default.
 To configure the functionality for a given input field, use the configuration object in place of a boolean.

 ### Options.[inputField]
 **(boolean | Object)**